shaack/shaack-com/site/pages/howto/Craft-CMS.md

 ## Install

-In the root folder of your preoject.
+In the root folder of your project.

 ```shell
 composer self-update